Best app-based and online bank accounts

 - You can only withdraw £400 a day, up to £5,500 a month

-- There are some charges for spending abroad (see below)
+- There are charges for withdrawing more than £200 per month in certain countries (see below)

-- You’ll be charged 50p a day for using an overdraft.
+- You’ll be charged interest for using an overdraft

 Monzo Pots are designed to help customers set aside and save money.
 Creating a new pot takes seconds and you can add a custom image.
-For example, if you’re saving up for a holiday, you could create a pot called ‘Spain 2018’ and upload a picture of a nice sunny beach.
+For example, if you’re saving up for a holiday, you could create a pot called ‘Trip to Spain’ and upload a picture of a nice sunny beach.

 Money that’s in a pot can’t be spent and won’t appear in your available balance.
 However, if you run out of money, you can easily transfer funds out of your savings pots and back into your current account to use it again.

 If you create a new pot and call it ‘Coin Jar’, Monzo will automatically round up any purchases over £1 and add the difference to the pot.
-For example, if you buy lunch for £4.25, Monzo will round it up to a fiver and add 75p to your Coin Jar pot.
+So, if you buy lunch for £4.25, Monzo will round it up to a fiver and add the 75p to your Coin Jar pot.

-If you don’t have an overdraft, Monzo will simply decline any payments which take you over your limit, but this won’t work for ‘offline’ payments like those through TfL or on airplanes – in which case you’ll go into the red and start incurring the 50p daily charge.
+If you don’t have an overdraft, Monzo will simply decline any payments which take you over your limit, but this won’t work for ‘offline’ payments like those through TfL or on aeroplanes.
+In this case, you’ll go into the red and start incurring the percentage charge.

-Like Revolut, Monese isn’t a fully licensed bank but a registered Electronic Money Institution (ECA) monitored by the FCA – so your money is kept separate from the company’s finances and will be protected if the app goes bust.
+Like Revolut, Monese isn’t a fully licensed bank but a registered Electronic Money Institution monitored by the FCA.
+Your money is kept separate from the company’s finances and will be protected if the app goes bust.

-Here’s a run down of the main features:
+Here’s a rundown of the main features of Monese accounts:

 - Real-time notifications to keep track of spending

-- Lock and unlock your card instantly in app
+- Lock and unlock your card instantly in the app

-- Deposit cash into your account at the Post Office or a PayPoint shop
+- Deposit cash into your account at the Post Office or PayPoint shop

-- Transfer money abroad into eight currencies using real wholesale exchange rates
+- Transfer money abroad in different currencies using real wholesale exchange rates

 - Transfer money to your account from outside the UK using their European IBAN

-- Open both a UK and Eurozone current account, allowing you to spend in both GBP and Euros
+- Open both a UK and Eurozone current account at no extra cost, allowing you to spend in GBP and Euros

-- There’s no overdraft facility – if you do end up in the negative, you won’t be charged but your account will be locked until you top up.
+- There’s no overdraft facility.
+If you do end up with a negative balance, you won’t be charged but your account will be locked until you top up.

-One of Monese’s biggest selling points is that virtually anyone can open account with them, regardless of how long you’ve been in the UK for.
+One of Monese’s biggest selling points is that virtually anyone can open an account with them, regardless of how long you’ve been living in the UK.

-Unlike pretty much all other banks, you don’t need to provide proof-of-address – so if you’ve just arrived in the UK from abroad, you can still get a current account set up straight away.
+Unlike pretty much all other banks, you don’t need to provide proof of address to set up an account.
+If you’ve just arrived in the UK from abroad, you can still get a current account set up straight away.

 Since app-based banks don’t have any physical branches, it’s normally not possible to deposit cash into your account.

-However, Monese have paired up with the Post Office and PayPoint so you can deposit cash that way.
-Simply head along to any Post Office branch, or a convenience store with a PayPoint sign, hand over your Monese card and the cash you want to deposit, and the money with appear in your account the next business day.
+However, Monese has paired up with the Post Office and PayPoint so you can deposit cash that way.
+Simply head along to any Post Office branch, or a shop with a PayPoint sign, hand over your Monese card and the cash you want to deposit, and the money will appear in your account the next business day.

 If you’re abroad, you can transfer money into your account via the Monese European IBAN (International Bank Account Number).
 Simply use the IBAN details provided and include your Monese ID in the reference.
 Euros will then be converted into GBP and added to your account, or if you have a Eurozone account, they’ll be directed straight there.

-You can also instantly top up your account using a debit card that is also in your name, but both Starter and Plus account holders will be charged 0.35% for this.
+You can also instantly top up your account using a debit card that is also in your name for free.

-Atom Bank is a fully licensed back, but they don’t offer current accounts like Starling and Monzo.
-Instead, they specialise in savings accounts and mortgages.
+Atom Bank is a fully licensed bank, but it doesn’t offer current accounts like Starling and Monzo.
+Instead, it specialises in savings accounts and mortgages, offered through digital banking.

-Although the bank has plans to introduce current accounts, debit cards and instant access savings accounts in the future, you can’t currently use Atom for day-to-day spending.
+Although they may introduce current accounts and debit cards in the future, at the moment, you can’t generally use Atom for day-to-day spending.

-One unique feature of Atom is their use of biometric security.
-This means that unlike most other apps which use touch ID, the Atom app uses face and voice recognition instead (along with a passcode).
+One unique feature of Atom Bank is its use of biometric security.
+This means that, unlike most other apps which use touch ID, the Atom app uses face and voice recognition instead (along with a passcode).

 Atom’s main product is its fixed savings accounts.
 You can open an account in minutes, and start saving with anything from £50 – £100,000.

-For each savings account you can choose between monthly or annual interest (you’ll likely get a slightly better deal if you go for annual interest).
+For each savings account, you can choose between monthly or annual interest (you’ll likely get a slightly better deal if you go for monthly interest).

-However, remember that just like most fixed-rate savings account, you can’t withdraw your money until it reaches maturity.
-Make sure you’re definitely not going to need the money before you squirrel it away in a fixed rate account!
+However, remember that as with most fixed-rate savings accounts, you can’t withdraw your money until it reaches maturity.
+Make sure you’re definitely not going to need the money before you squirrel it away in a fixed-rate account.